 Contact Light Illusion directly for further information.

-As with all probes, CR-100 operation and function is controlled via the Probe Options menu, accessed via the Profiling window.
+As with all probes, operation and function is controlled via the Probe Options menu, accessed via the Profiling window, with the left-hand side of the menu providing generic probes settings, and the right-hand side settings specific to the CR-100.

 Exposure Multiplier increases the exposure time by the selected multiple, increasing sensitivity & repeatability.